-Name Name assigned to the Syslog profile.
-Comments Comments can be entered in this field.
-Syslog server Select or create a host object corresponding to the Syslog server.
+Name assigned to the Syslog profile.
+Comments can be entered in this field.
+Select or create a host object corresponding to the Syslog server.
 Groups cannot be selected.
-Protocol Select the protocol used for sending logs to the server: UDP (possible loss of messages - messages sent in plaintext), TCP (reliable - messages sent in plaintext), TLS (reliable - messages encrypted).

-Certification authority This field will only be active when the protocol selected is TLS.
+Select the protocol used for sending logs to the server: UDP (possible loss of messages - messages sent in plaintext), Select or create a host object corresponding to the Syslog server.
+Groups cannot be selected.
+Select the protocol used for sending logs to the server: selected.
+Select the protocol used for sending logs to the server: UDP (possible loss of messages - messages sent in plaintext), 1 0 0 1 7 TCP (reliable - messages sent in plaintext), TLS (reliable - messages encrypted).
+This field will only be active when the protocol selected is TLS.
 Indicate the certificate authority (CA) that signed the certificate that the firewall and server will present in order to authenticate mutually.
-Server certificate This field will only be active when the protocol selected is TLS.
-Select the certificate that the Syslog server will need to present in order to authenticate on the firewall.
+This field will only be active when the protocol selected is TLS.

 Client certificate This field will only be active when the protocol selected is TLS.
 Select the certificate that the firewall will need to present in order to authenticate on the Syslog server.
 Format Choose the Syslog format to use: LEGACY (format limited to 1024 character for each Syslog message), LEGACY-LONG (no limit on message length), RFC5424 (format compliant with RFC 5424).